 Eco-friendly initiatives for us and our residents

-Sustainability is an inherent part of our practices and we're on a mission to encourage our residents to do their bit for the environment too
+Sustainability is an inherent part of our practices, and we’re on a mission to encourage our residents to do their bit for the environment too

 Sustainability has long been an important issue for our communities.
 The Middle East has one of the largest carbon footprints in the world and so we need to work even harder to conserve energy and take actions to preserve the environment.

-We have not only taken extensive measures to implement energy savings and recycling across all of our communities (our accreditations as the first and only management and association company in the Middle East to be awarded with the ISO 50001:2011 Energy Management Systems and ISO 14001:2015 Environmental Management Systems are a testament to this) but we've also launched a variety of campaigns to educate residents, including engaging their children in fun ways with an environmental theme.
-This way, we're doing everything we can now – and educating the residents of tomorrow.
+We have not only taken extensive measures to implement energy savings and recycling across all of our communities (our accreditations as the first and only management and association company in the Middle East to be awarded the ISO 50001:2011 Energy Management Systems and ISO 14001:2015 Environmental Management Systems are a testament to this), but we’ve also launched a variety of campaigns to educate residents, including engaging their children in fun ways with an environmental theme.
+This way, we’re doing everything we can now – and educating the residents of tomorrow.